Laboratory of Bioengineering and Nanosciences (LBN)

 EVALUATION OF MEDICAL DEVICES IN DENTISTRY AND STOMATOLOGYOGY

-EDMOS comprises three main structures:
+EDMOS consists of three main structures:

-• LBN laboratory
+• LBN Laboratory

-• C2MA laboratory
+• C2MA Laboratory

 • Montpellier University Hospital Dental Clinic